paoligg/Binance_Volume_Anomalies/README.md

 It detects anomalies given a confidence interval of 95%.

 It is linked to a website that gives an history of all the anomalies registered, and it sends a Telegram notification with the newly added anomalies.
+The address is the following :  http://3.83.91.134/

+You can deploy your own website with APACHE or NGINX.

 You can host this script on your machine, or on any remote server.
 You can clone this repo :